leba-instrument/leba-instrument-en/README.md

 ### Citing

-If you are using the instrument, please cite the instrument's repository as well as our preprint on the topic:
+If you are using the instrument, please cite the instrument's OSF page ([DOI: 10.17605/OSF.IO/EZ6GJ](https://doi.org/10.17605/OSF.IO/EZ6GJ)) as well as our preprint on the topic.

 ### Instructions